How to Name Your Resume and Cover Letter

 - Impressed and earned referrals and repeated corporate leadership and development conference engagements from executives from Microsoft, Google, and Windermere Real Estate.

-- Initiated social media marketing initiatives that increased client base by more than 40%.
+- Initiated social media marketing initiatives that increased the client base by more than 40%.

 - Developed mutually advantageous relationships with media representatives to publicize resort events.